shmorri/docs-casa-prod/docs/source/administration/custom-branding.md

 In the admin console, navigate to `Custom branding` > `Use Casa external assets directory`.
 From that point on, your installation is reading relevant files from the `static` directory.

 !!!
 Note
     In CSS, the rules' order of appearance is important.
 Keep in mind that for all Casa pages, Bootstrap is loaded first, then style.css, and finally tachyons.css.
-This means rules for Tachyons have higher priority overall unless `!important` is used, which is discouraged.
+This means rules for Tachyons have higher priority overall unless `!important` is used.

 The main stylesheet (`style.css`) is located at `/opt/gluu/jetty/casa/static/styles/gluu` if you have followed the instructions above.